Instructor Position Description – Volunteer and Paid

 Approximate sailing season dates (weather dependent):

 Hours: Sailing lessons generally occur from 9am through sunset every day of the week.
 Most lessons are set in 2 or 3-hour blocks.
 Highest demand for lessons among members is for evenings (after 5pm) and weekends.
 Scheduling is flexible, and instructors are permitted to schedule their lessons on a week-by-week basis on the fleet(s) of their choice.
-All paid staff will be expected to periodically work high-demand lesson types and timeframes as assigned by the Lessons Scheduling Coordinator and Head of Instruction.
+All paid staff will be expected to periodically work high-demand lesson types and timeframes as assigned by the Lessons Scheduling Coordinator and Head of Instruction, as well as sign up for a minimum amount of security and/or race committee shifts.
 Volunteer instructors are expected to log 6-12 hours per week.
 Part time paid staff are expected to log 12-24 hours per week.
-Full time paid staff are expected to log 24-36 hours per week.
+Full time paid staff are expected to log 24-30 hours per week.

 Volunteer Instructors: Volunteer instructors are hired to teach sailing using the same criteria as those used to hire paid instructors.
 Your willingness to volunteer your time and knowledge is deeply appreciated.

-Training: Sailing Instructors will be trained in Club specific policies and procedures by the Head of Instruction.
-Attendance at Instructor Training Weekend on April 23rd (new staff) and 24th (all staff) is required.
+Training: Sailing Instructors will be trained in Club-specific policies and procedures by the Head of Instruction.
+Attendance at Instructor Training Weekend on April 22nd (new staff) and 23rd (all staff) is required.
 Further instructor development opportunities will be available throughout the summer.
 Paid staff will earn their hourly rate for all time used on trainings and instructor development seminars.
 Throughout the season instructors are encouraged to further develop their sailing and/or racing skills and ability to teach on additional fleets to increase future hiring potential.
 Instructors are encouraged to document their sailing hours for use towards national certifications.

 Evaluations: The performance of instructors will be evaluated during the season by the Head of Instruction.